openKolibri/halo-90/readme.md

 ##### Power
 THe bottom two circles are VCC and ground allowing power  to be applied for testing wor programming without the battery as well as for current sensing and power profiling.
 ##### Programing
-The two pins on the right are RST and SWIM interface
+The two pins on the right are RST and SWIM interface.
+These are pins used for fashing and debugging the main chip.
 ##### UART
 The laeft two pins are connectedto the UART interface.